-Jim was recently joined by Prof. Enoc Sanz-Ablanedo (University of Leon, Spain) who was on a six month sabbatical here at Loughborough.
+Enoc joined Jim during his six month sabbatical here at Loughborough during 2018.
 The main focus of his work was to examine the potential of UAV imagery for extracting accurate spatial data, with a specific focus on systematic error surfaces (“domes”) & how to reduce their impact.
+Work has been submitted.

-Modern geomatics methods for monitoring coastal infrastructure- Ph.D. student Luigi Parente (2016-19) is looking at SfM solutions for monitoring deformation/movement and is working in collaboration with Prof Roger Moore and Roger Littleworth from CH2M.
+Modern geomatics methods for monitoring coastal infrastructure- Ph.D. student Luigi Parente (2016-19) is looking at SfM solutions for monitoring deformation/movement and is working in collaboration with Prof Roger Moore and Roger Littleworth from Jacobs.
 This Ph.D. project is supervised by Jim Chandler and Neil Dixon, and involves detailed laboratory testing and the monitoring of a field site in Lyme Regis (Fig 3).
 For the latest outcomes please look at Luigi’s own webpages or checkout his July 2018 article published in “SENSED” (page 8), the Remote Sensing and Photogrammetry Society’s newsletter.
-Luigi presented his work at VGC2018, in Kingston, Ontario, Canada in August 2018.
+Luigi presented his work at VGC2018, in Kingston, Ontario, Canada in August 2018 and he is organising the student meeting of RSPSoc in February 2019.

 3D modelling using image based solutions- there are many opportunities for now creating and sharing 3D models derived from the new generation of image/photogrammetry based solutions which use SfM photogrametry.